 - Park the vehicle on a level, firm and non-skid surface.
-The front wheels must be in the straight-ahead position. - Apply the parking brake and engage first gear, reverse gear or P. - Remove the spare wheel \$\$ 184. - Never change more than one wheel at once. - Use the jack only to change wheels in case of puncture, not for seasonal winter or summer tyre change. - If the ground on which the vehicle is standing is soft, a solid board (max.
-1 cm thick) should be placed under the jack. - No people or animals may be in the vehicle when it is jacked-up. - Never crawl under a jacked-up vehicle.
+The front wheels must be in the straight-ahead position. - Apply the parking brake and engage first gear, reverse gear or P. - Remove the spare wheel \$\$ 187. - Never change more than one wheel at once. - Use the jack only to change wheels in case of puncture, not for seasonal winter or summer tyre change. - The jack is maintenance-free. - If the ground on which the vehicle is standing is soft, a solid board (max.
+1 cm thick) should be placed under the jack. - Take heavy objects out of the vehicle before jacking up. - No people or animals may be in the vehicle when it is jacked-up.

-- Do not start the vehicle when it is raised on the jack. - Clean wheel nuts and thread with a clean cloth before mounting the wheel.
+- Never crawl under a jacked-up vehicle. - Do not start the vehicle when it is raised on the jack. - Clean wheel nuts and thread with a clean cloth before mounting the wheel.